|

 About two months ago, Nancy was having a drink with the president of

+a Fortune 1000 company and came home quite upset.
 For two hours she had listened to tales of the great things his company

 was doing in the marketplace to increase product awareness.
 He had also